valkey-io/valkey-doc/topics/transactions.md

 ## Valkey scripting and transactions

-Something else to consider for transaction like operations in redis are [redis scripts](../commands/eval.md) which are transactional.
-Everything you can do with a Valkey Transaction, you can also do with a script, and usually the script will be both simpler and faster.
+Something else to consider for transaction-like operations are [scripts](../commands/eval.md) which are transactional.
+Everything you can do with a Valkey Transaction, you can also do with a script.